ranjanabhi07/JAVA/README.md

 8) FlowChart And Pseudocode 🦖 :- it contains some basic questions of flowChart & pseudocodes and it's solutions as ppt

 9) Conditional Ststements 🦖 :- it contains some basic questions of conditional statements and it's solution as ppt

+10) Loops 🦖  :- it contains some questions of loops and it's solution as ppt